 When watercrafts collide, the resulting losses can be devastating, and even deadly.
 Since these accidents occur on water, injured occupants have a higher risk of drowning.
 If you recently sustained injuries from a crash with a negligent boater, you may wish to contact a Montgomery County boat accident lawyer as soon as possible.

-Experienced personal injury attorneys in the area understand the legal responsibilities of watercraft owners and could determine if a breach of duty occurred.
+Experienced personal injury attorneys in Montgomery County, PA understand the legal responsibilities of watercraft owners and could determine if a breach of duty occurred.
 Skilled legal counsel could also calculate what damages you could claim and provide representation in and out of court.

 How Do Boating Collisions Occur?